kulmeher/TSWD-Repository/README.md

 [Part III]

 # What I hope to learn
 I hope to learn more than my brain and my body have the time for!
-But, in this short few months, I would be happy to come away with a deeper understanding of:
+But, in these short few months, I would be happy to come away with a deeper understanding of:

 1. How to develop a public portfolio chronicling my attempts at useful and practical data visualizations
 2. How to use new software, like Tableau